akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 The verdict FAIL is assigned otherwise.

-## 5.14.3.2 Test Case 6-3-2 (Functional) Test Purpose
+## 5.14.3.2 Test Case 6-3-2 (Functional)

+#### Test Purpose

 The purpose of this test case is the functional assessment of withdrawing consumers' consent for the processing of personal data.

+#### Test Units

 a) For each personal data in IXIT 21-PersData that is processed on the basis of consumers' consent according to "Obtaining Consent", the TL **shall** functionally assess whether consumers' consent to processing personal data can be withdrawn as described in "Withdrawing Consent".

-Assignment of verdict The verdict PASS is assigned if for each category of personal data that is processed on the basis of consumers' consent:
+#### Assignment of verdict

+The verdict PASS is assigned if for each category of personal data that is processed on the basis of consumers' consent:

 - the way of withdrawing consumers' consent matches the description.

 The verdict FAIL is assigned otherwise.

-5.14.4 Test group 6-4 5.14.4.0 Test group objective The test group addresses the provision 6-4.
+## 5.14.4 Test group 6-4

+### 5.14.4.0 Test group objective

+The test group addresses the provision 6-4.

-5.14.4.1 Test case 6-4-1 (conceptual)
+### 5.14.4.1 Test case 6-4-1 (conceptual)

+#### Test purpose

+The purpose of this test case is the conceptual assessment of the processing of telemetry data.

+#### Test units

-Test purpose The purpose of this test case is the conceptual assessment of the processing of telemetry data.
-Test units a) The TL **shall** assess whether the personal data in IXIT 21-PersData that are referenced in "Personal Data" in IXIT 24-TelData is necessary for the intended functionality as described in the "Purpose" of collecting the data.
+a) The TL **shall** assess whether the personal data in IXIT 21-PersData that are referenced in "Personal Data" in IXIT 24-TelData is necessary for the intended functionality as described in the "Purpose" of collecting the data.

 NOTE: Telemetry data are considered to be necessary for the intended functionality if and only if they are needed for achieving the processing purposes.

-Assignment of verdict The verdict PASS is assigned if for each telemetry data:
+#### Assignment of verdict

+The verdict PASS is assigned if for each telemetry data:

 - their processing is necessary for the intended functionality.

 The verdict FAIL is assigned otherwise.

-5.14.5 Test group 6-5 5.14.5.0 Test group objective The test group addresses the provision 6-5.
+## 5.14.5 Test group 6-5

+### 5.14.5.0 Test group objective

+The test group addresses the provision 6-5.

-5.14.5.1 Test case 6-5-1 (conceptual)
+### 5.14.5.1 Test case 6-5-1 (conceptual)

+#### Test purpose

 The purpose of this test case is the conceptual assessment of the user information about the processing of telemetry data.

+#### Test units

-Test units a) The TL **shall** assess whether the "Documentation of Telemetry Data" in IXIT 2-UserInfo is suitable for the consumer to obtain the information about processing telemetry data.
+a) The TL **shall** assess whether the "Documentation of Telemetry Data" in IXIT 2-UserInfo is suitable for the consumer to obtain the information about processing telemetry data.

+#### Assignment of verdict

 The verdict PASS is assigned if: